jianliaoim/router-view/README.md

 Router View for React
 ----

-> Location bar is a view, so we can time travel.
+> Location bar is a view of store

+This project is based on `react` and `immutable-js`.

 Demo http://router-view.mvc-works.org/

-### Code ideas
+### Core ideas

-While playing with time travel debugger, I found router not controlled by it.
+In time travelling debugger, router is not controlled.
-After looking into that, I suggest location bar being regarded as a view from store.
+So I suggest location bar being regarded as a view of store.
-This demo is based on React and Immutable Data Structure.

 ### Usage

-This project is experimental, check source code for details.

-> Code is in CirruScript.
-Run `gulp script` to generate JavaScript in `lib/`.

 ```
 npm i --save router-view